-CISHI is guided by co-founder and award-winning harpist, Gianetta Baril.
+CISHI is directed by co-founder and award-winning harpist, Gianetta Baril.
 She is joined by her mentor, the world-renowned phenomenon Judy Loman and the vibrant American harpist and composer, Julia Kay Jamieson.
 Julia is excited to share her expertise in jazz and arranging while Judy will give workshops and masterclasses focusing on technique, pedagogy and repertoire.
 The vibrant Canadian harpist Ellen Gibling brings her talents as a celtic music specialist having just completed a master program in Celtic performance in Ireland in 2019.

 Recognized as one of the world’s foremost harp virtuosos, Judy Loman graduated from the Curtis Institute of Music where she studied with the celebrated harpist Carlos Salzedo.
 She became principal harpist with the Toronto Symphony Orchestra in 1960.
 As a soloist, Judy Loman has won the admiration of audiences and critics alike across Canada, the United States, Europe and Japan.
 The Toronto Symphony Orchestra has featured her as soloist on several tours and she has appeared as guest artist with numerous other orchestras and ensembles worldwide.
 She has participated in many of North America’s music festivals and several of her performances have been filmed by Rhombus Media and aired on public television.